 Prerequisites

-Cluster | An ACK dedicated cluster (to be migrated) that runs Kubernetes 1.18 or later is created.
-For more information about how to update a cluster, see Manually upgrade ACK clusters. |
+An ACK dedicated cluster (to be migrated) that runs Kubernetes 1.18 or later is created.
+For more information about how to upgrade a cluster, see Manually upgrade ACK clusters.

-OSS bucket | An Object Storage Service (OSS) bucket is created in the region of the ACK cluster to be migrated and hotlink protection is disabled for the bucket because hotlink protection can cause migration failures.
-For more information, see Create a bucket and Hotlink protection. |
+An Object Storage Service (OSS) bucket is created in the region of the ACK cluster to be migrated and hotlink protection is disabled for the bucket because hotlink protection can cause migration failures.
+For more information, see Create buckets and Hotlink protection.

 Item | Description |

-Custom pod configurations | If your ACK dedicated cluster has custom pod configurations enabled, you cannot migrate the cluster to an ACK Pro cluster.
-You need to stop terway-controlplane before the migration starts and then enable terway-controlplane after the migration is complete.
+Custom pod configurations | If your ACK dedicated cluster has custom pod configurations enabled, you cannot migrate the cluster to an ACK managed Pro cluster.
+You must stop terway-controlplane before the migration starts and then enable terway-controlplane after the migration is complete.
 For more information, see Stop terway-controlplane before cluster migration.
 For more information about how to customize pod configurations, see Configure a static IP address, a separate vSwitch, and a separate security group for each pod. |

 Master nodes | Cloud Assistant Agent is not installed on some old master nodes.
 You must manually install it.
 For more information, see Install the Cloud Assistant Agent.
-After the migration is complete, the status of the master nodes will change to Not Ready. |
+After the cluster migration is complete, the status of the master node changes to Not Ready. |

-Release of ECS instances | If you choose to release Elastic Compute Service (ECS) instances when you remove master nodes, ACK will release all pay-as-you-go ECS instances and their data disks.
-You need to manually release subscription ECS instances.
-For more information, see Release an instance. |
+Release of ECS instances | When you remove master nodes, ACK releases all pay-as-you-go ECS instances and their data disks.
+You must manually release subscription instances.
+You must manually release subscription ECS instances.
+For more information, see Release or unsubscribe from an ApsaraDB RDS for MySQL instance. |

 Before you start, make sure that all prerequisites are met and you have read and understand the considerations.
-After you migrate to an ACK Pro cluster, you cannot roll back to the ACK dedicated cluster.
+After you migrate to an ACK managed Pro cluster, you cannot roll back to the ACK dedicated cluster.

 Log on to the ACK console.
 In the left-side navigation pane, click Clusters.

-On the Clusters page, choose More > Migrate to Pro in the Actions column of the ACK cluster to be migrated.
+On the Clusters page, choose More>Migrate to Pro in the Actions column of the ACK cluster to be migrated.

 In the Migrate to Pro dialog box, complete the precheck and Resource Access Management (RAM) authorization, select the OSS bucket that you created for hot migration, and then click OK.